-Law enforcement can help you obtain orders of protection, "no-contact" orders, and restraining orders.
-General information about the different types of court orders is available on the Utah Courts website at https://www.utcourts.gov/index.html.
-Please note that BYU cannot represent you in legal proceedings; see the list of resources at https://titleix.byu.edu/resources for legal resources and other information.
+Above is a list of contact information for local police offices.
+Law enforcement can help you with orders of protection, "no-contact" orders, and restraining orders.
+BYU cannot represent you in legal proceedings.
+Please see the list of resources available through Title IX at https://titleix.byu.edu/resources for legal assistance.